 The one disappointing aspect on this otherwise uniquely styled scooter is the overall layout of the instrument console.
 It is an all analog unit with a very plain-jane appeal to it – two circular all analog pods with one for the speedometer and odometer and the other for fuel gauge.
 The overall design looks very basic, and we would have definitely liked a digital unit here.

 A dramatic looking scooter deserves an equally action filled heart, and thankfully, the Aprilia SR 150 gets one.
 At the heart of this scooter is a four stroke, single cylinder, 3-valve, air cooled, 150cc engine.
 This is not an all new engine, as we have already witnessed it on the Vespa VXL 150.
 However, this engine has been tuned here to extract optimal performance from it.
-The engine is good enough to produce a maximum power output of 12 PS and a peak torque output of 11.5 Nm, making the SR 150 the most powerful scooter one can buy in India today.
+The engine is good enough to produce a maximum power output of 11 PS and a peak torque output of 10.9 Nm, making the SR 150 the most powerful scooter one can buy in India today.
 Like all the scooters, this engine is mated to a CVT-transmission.
 These figures do indicate that the SR 150 offers best in class performance and acceleration numbers.
-And with a real world fuel economy of 40-45kmpl, it is easily the most economic Aprilia one can buy in India.
+And with a real world fuel economy of 40-45kmpl

 Amidst the crowd of 110cc and 125cc scooters, the SR 150 comes as a distinct choice, but then, it is not the lone player in the ground, as it has its own distant cousin, the Vespa VXL 150, as its only competitor right now.
 However, both the scooters are widely different from each other.
 While the SR 150 has a loud, aggressive and sporty appeal in its overall design, the Vespa VXL 150 looks quite subtle and chic with a retro appeal in its design.
 Both the scooters have got the same 150cc engine from the same Piaggio family, however, it is the engine and power delivery of the SR 150 which feels more quick and responsive, though, a major credit of this goes to the lower kerb weight of the SR 150.
 Also, with bigger wheels and better suspension setup, the SR 150 feels more agile to ride, however, the overall ride comfort is softer on the Vespa.